yuzhiliu/graphqa/README.md

 Once you have trained your model, you can use it to translate previously unseen English question to Cypher query language.
 This process is called inference.
-Since the ultimate goal is to get answers from the graph database, you will need to have a graph database installed to make predictions.
+Since the ultimate goal is to get answers from the graph database, you will need to have a graph database installed to run the inference.
 The simplest way is to run a Docker image created by [Andrew Jefferson](https://neo4j.com/staff/andrew-jefferson/) and then create a database by running